 The new version of our conference mission giving, Mission Links, Living the Beatitudes is providing an easier access to mission sites, expediting the navigation process for local churches.

-Each mission site and missionary is given an icon/s indicating how they link back and are responding to Christ's message in the Beatitudes.
+Each mission site and missionary is given an icon/s indicating how they link back and are rein the Beatitudes.
 Churches must still be faithful and honor 100% of apportionment giving to be recognized as a Mission Covenant Church like a Rainbow Covenant Church in past years.